Neural Mechanisms of Understudied Neurological Disorders

 Research

 My research is organized around two translational questions.
 First, can we understand the neural activity underlying clinical states?
 Second, how can we convert intracranial neural signals into actionable biomarkers that guide personalized neuromodulation treatment?
-Key areas include understanding and treating gait dysfunction using cortical BCIs, sleep-state decoding from DBS, and neural biomarkers for understudied movement disorders such as status dystonicus and pediatric dystonia.
+These themes focus on: understanding neural mechanisms in understudied disorders such as freezing of gait and status dystonicus; building biomarker-guided adaptive interventions for gait and sleep disorders; and developing translational neurotechnology that integrates neural recordings biometric data, and machine learning for real-world diagnosis, monitoring, and treatment optimization.

 Projects